Let's turn ube (purple yam) into ube halaya spread! Perfect for your morning toasts, pancakes/waffles, and a great filling for bread/pastries.

 On the other hand, if you plan to finish the spread within 2 weeks, it is not that important to sterilize the jars.

 - 250 gram ube (purple yam), peeled and cubed into 1" (about 2 cups)

 - 1 tablespoon salted butter (or 1 tablespoon unsalted butter + 1/4 teaspoon salt)

-- Steam/boil sweet potato until fork tender.
-Drain the sweet potato, then mash with a fork (or with a food processor).
+- Steam/boil yam until fork tender.
+Drain, then mash with a fork (or with a food processor).

 - Transfer the cooked spread into clean glass jar(s) and store in the refrigerator.
 Allow the spread to return to room temperature prior to serving.